10 Questions to Ask Your Gynecologist About Menopause

 Guidelines for preventive screening tests, like a Pap smear for early detection of cervical cancer, don’t necessarily change as soon as someone goes through menopause, but they can change somewhat over time, says Kurtzer.

-Other Ways to Get Support During Menopause
+Support For Women During Menopause

 The Menopause Society